fatima-basharat/Google-Data-Analytics-Capstone-Project/README.md

 [R Source Code]()
 Data Visualization: [Tableau](https://public.tableau.com/views/CyclisticProject_17230548837230/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
-The data is stored appropriately and is now prepared for analysis.
-I queried multiple relevant tables for the analysis and visualized them in Tableau.

 The analysis question is: How do annual members and casual riders use Cyclistic bikes differently?

-First of all, member and casual riders are compared by the type of bikes they are using.
+To begin, member and casual riders are compared by the type of bikes they are using.

 ![image](https://github.com/user-attachments/assets/d8b048fb-30df-49bb-bc90-5b96c0a162fb)